lsewilson/lsewilson.github.io/_posts/2017-05-13-getting-started-with-jekyll.md

 date: 2017-05-12 18:56:35.000000000 +00:00
 feature_image: /assets/jekyll-octocat.jpg
 permalink: /:year/:month/:title
-excerpt: I switched from Wordpress to Jekyll.
-It wasn't the easiest or most straightforward thing to do, but it was worth it and I've written up a guide for other Jekyll newbies!
+excerpt: <p>I switched from Wordpress to Jekyll.
+It wasn't the easiest or most straightforward thing to do, but it was worth it and I've written up a guide for other Jekyll newbies!</p>
 ---

 When I initially started blogging, I started up on Wordpress.
 Using a CMS was a great way of getting started, and it did the job while I was still learning to code at Makers Academy.
 However, since finishing the course and starting my new job at Movebubble, I decided I wanted to freshen up the design and have more control over how the site was organised.
 To balance out my desire to have more control over design and the speed with which I wanted to get up and running, I decided to use Jekyll.
 If you aren't very familiar with HTML, CSS or Git, I would recommend taking a look at some of the free tutorials available on the internet on sites such as Codecademy before getting started with Jekyll.